KishanKunwar/SQL---Retail-Sales-Analysis-Project/README.md

 WHERE sale_date IS NULL OR sale_time IS NULL OR customer_id IS NULL OR
       gender IS NULL OR age IS NULL OR category IS NULL OR quantity IS NULL OR price_per_unit IS NULL OR cogs IS NULL;

 📊 Business Analysis Queries

 1. Sales on a Specific Date
-sql
-Copy
-Edit

 SELECT * FROM retail_sales
 WHERE sale_date = '2022-11-05';

 2. Clothing Sales with Quantity ≥ 4 (Nov 2022)
-sql
-Copy
-Edit

 SELECT * FROM retail_sales
 WHERE category = 'Clothing'
   AND TO_CHAR(sale_date, 'YYYY-MM') = '2022-11'
   AND quantity >= 4;

 3. Total Sales by Category
-sql
-Copy
-Edit
 SELECT category, SUM(total_sale) AS net_sale, COUNT(*) AS total_orders
 FROM retail_sales
 GROUP BY category;

-4. Average Age (Beauty Category) sql
+5. Average Age (Beauty Category)
-Copy
-Edit
 SELECT ROUND(AVG(age), 2) AS avg_age
 FROM retail_sales
 WHERE category = 'Beauty';

-5. High-Value Transactions (> $1000)
+7. High-Value Transactions (> $1000)
-sql
-Copy
-Edit
 SELECT * FROM retail_sales
 WHERE total_sale > 1000;

-6. Transactions by Gender & Category
+9. Transactions by Gender & Category
-sql
-Copy
-Edit

 SELECT category, gender, COUNT(*) AS total_trans
 FROM retail_sales
 GROUP BY category, gender
 ORDER BY category;

-7. Best-Selling Month Each Year sql
+10. Best-Selling Month Each Year
-Copy
-Edit

 SELECT year, month, avg_sale
 FROM (
   SELECT